LaunchCodeEducation/data-analysis-curriculum/content/projects/assignment2/_index.md

 Download the `9-to-5.ipynb` file included within the canvas assignment, open it within Visual Studio Code and connect to the `LaborStatisticsDB`.

+You can also find the file here inside of this GitHub Repo: [Nine to Five Assignment](https://github.com/LaunchCodeEducation/nine-to-five-assignment)

 ## Submitting Your Work

 When you are finished, make sure to save your file and upload it to the associated Canvas assignment!